uniqueck/fhem-abfall/README.md

 	only for the readings next_text and now_text
 - delimiter_reading

 	same as delimiter_text_reading, but only for the reading next and now
+- enable_counting_pickups

+	activate support for counting pickups
+- enable_old_readingnames

+	add old deprecated german readings, in the future, all readings are english

 ## How to Update
 The Perl module can be update directly with standard fhem update process.
 For this please copy the below command into the FHEM command line.